MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

 # Lab answer key: Implementing Security Solutions in Hybrid Scenarios

-**Note:** An interactive lab simulation is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Exercise 1: Creating an Azure Log Analytics workspace

 #### Task 1: Create an Azure Log Analytics workspace